xylent-studio/guidelight/docs/WHATSAPP_STAFF_ANNOUNCEMENT.md

 ---

-Hey everyone — remember that budtender picks app I mentioned a little while back?
-It's done and ready to go.
+Hey everyone — remember that budtender picks app I was telling you about?
+It's done.
+Like actually done.
+And I'm not gonna lie, I'm pretty damn proud of it.

 It's called Guidelight.
-You can add your personal product recommendations, rate them, and write a quick note about why you love them.
-Customers see your picks organized by category — basically your own digital staff picks shelf.
+You add your personal product recs, rate them, write a quick note about why you love them — and customers can see your picks organized by category.
+Basically your own digital staff picks shelf.

+I built this myself through my studio (Xylent Studios) and it honestly looks like a real product that came from an actual dev team.
+Go check it out:

+guidelight.xylent.studio

-If you want to get set up, talk to Justin R or catch me on shift and we'll send you an invite link.
-You click it, you're in — takes a couple minutes to set up your profile.
+If you want in, talk to Justin R or catch me on shift and we'll send you an invite.
+You click the link, you're in — takes like 2 minutes to set up your profile.

-The app is at: guidelight.xylent.studio
+And for any of our resident nerds who want to peek under the hood, here's the full codebase: github.com/xylent-studio/guidelight

 Looking forward to seeing what everyone picks.
+Let's go.

 ---